Reading

 Phonics is essential when teaching children to read and spell.
 Phonics focusses on pure sounds rather than letter name.
 For example, the letter ‘S’ is pronounced ‘sssssssss’ not ‘suh’ or ‘es’.

 Uplands Junior is now following the ALS validated phonic scheme, as used by Uplands Infant school, in order to aid consistency and familiarity for the students of Uplands Junior.
 It is a lively and interactive programme.
-Phonics is taught systematically to all Y3 children who have not yet passed the phonics screening test.
+Phonics is taught systematically to all Year 3 children who have not yet passed the phonics screening test.
 Ask your child about ‘robot arms’, the spelling/reading sayings, and talk to them about the sounds they have revised.

 Intervention: